techqueria/website/site/content/contact.md

 In return, we can provide a spotlight for your organization in our events and networks.

-You can email us at [organizers@techqueria.org](mailto:organizers@techqueria.org), or use the contact feature in [our Meetup group](https://www.meetup.com/techqueria/).
+You can email us at [organizers@techqueria.org](mailto:organizers@techqueria.org), or use the contact form above to get in touch with us.

 ## Meet Us In Person